• Skip to primary navigation

 Cookie butter is a super creamy spread made from spiced, caramelized shortbread cookies (e.g. Lotus Biscoff or Speculoos cookies) that originated in Europe.
 These cookies are thin, crispy, and infused with various spices including cinnamon, ginger, and nutmeg.

 The cookies are ground into a thick paste to make cookie butter.
 It has a smooth and creamy texture similar to that of peanut butter.
-Cookie butter can even be used as a substitute for peanut butter in a lot of recipes!
+Cookie butter can even be used as a substitute for peanut butter in a lot of baked goods!

 What are Blondies?